abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/zoo_routing_problems.rst

 * The Rural Postman Problem
 * The Cumulative Chinese Postman Problem
 * The Route Inspection Problem
-* The Capacitated Arc Routing Problems
+* The Capacitated Arc Routing Problem
 * ...

 Authoritative source: